-- He has fulfilled the criteria under the definition of Independent Director as stated in the ACE Market a) Listing Requirements; - He has vast experiences in various industries and as such can contribute to the Board with their wide b) expertise and independent judgement.
-He has also actively participated in Board deliberations and decision making in an objective manner. - He has been with the Company for more than nine years and is familiar with the Group's activities and corporate history and has devoted sufficient time and attention to their role and responsibility as Independent Non-Executive Director for informed and balanced decision making; and - d) He has exercised due care during his tenure as Independent Non-Executive Director in the Company and carried out his professional duty in the interest of the Company and shareholders.
+- a) He has fulfilled the criteria under the definition of Independent Director as stated in the ACE Market Listing Requirements: - b) He has vast experiences in various industries and as such can contribute to the Board with their wide expertise and independent judgement.
+He has also actively participated in Board deliberations and decision making in an objective manner. - He has been with the Company for more than nine years and is familiar with the Group's activities c) and corporate history and has devoted sufficient time and attention to their role and responsibility as Independent Non-Executive Director for informed and balanced decision making; and - He has exercised due care during his tenure as Independent Non-Executive Director in the Company d) and carried out his professional duty in the interest of the Company and shareholders.

-10. Explanatory Note on Special Business - Resolutions 9
+Explanatory Note on Special Business - Resolution 10

-Special Resolution - Proposed Adoption of New Constitution of the Company
+Ordinary Resolution - Proposed Authority for Purchase of Own Shares by the Company